The Hunting and Fishing Academy engages youth and parents for a life of hunting together.

 “The mentors gave good directions and were very instructive, so we knew what to expect and what to do.
 When Noah missed a shot, they comforted him,” said Melissa.
 “It was very sweet.
 You could tell they were all fathers.”

 Forging genuine connections to the outdoors and new friendships are just as critical to new hunters as learning basic skills.
-Those relationships are what draw them into the great outdoors again on their own.
+Those relationships are what draws them into the great outdoors again on their own.

 “Asperger’s can make social connections difficult.
 However, during those three days I saw Noah grow, interact, and simply have fun like never before,” said Melissa.
 “He was very excited and was able to just be himself.
 I barely recognized him!”